o-jasper/o-jasper.github.io/eth-entity/grudge_escrow/readme.md

 ### TODO

+* Automatically release after longer time if no intervention to specifically deny it.
+(Avoid accidents)

 * When a transaction is already underway, the javascript doesnt send another.

 * Have images of waiting/smiling guys, and add a 'time of delivery',